 chkconfig webmin on

-4.5 Disable some selected system services.
+4.5 Disable some selected system services or configure them.

 chkconfig firewalld off